AndreasExner/iobroker-IoT-WindSensor/README.md

 Both are sold from different sellers and under different names as well.
 Since the wind speed sensor offers an analog output the wind direction sensor uses the RS486 interface.

+#### De noising

-The raw data will be send to the ioborker, because oversampling can be a challenging part of the this project.
+The raw data will be send to the ioborker, because de nosing can be a challenging part of the this project.

+For the wind speed and direction, the value is measured with round about 1 Hz and written into an array.
+The array is submitted to iobroker on every interval.
+The maximum size of the array is limited by the maximum length of an URL (2000 characters) to 250.
+The recommended interval for a "real time" display should be between 30 and 60.
+On the iobroker side, the array must be processed do extract the required information.

 #### Wiring